tam0w/valorant-data-extraction/docs/INSTALLATION.md

    cd Documents/practistics
    ```

-2. **If you have an NVIDIA graphics card** and want up to 10x faster processing speed, run this command first (this is optional):
+2. **If you have an CUDA Supported NVIDIA graphics card** and want up to 10x faster processing speed, run this command after installing the [Toolkit](https://developer.nvidia.com/cuda-12-4-0-download-archive) (this is optional):

    ```
-   pip install torch==2.0.1+cu118 torchvision==0.15.2+cu118 --index-url https://download.pytorch.org/whl/cu118
+   pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124
    ```

 3. Now install the remaining required packages: